 - It’s exciting – You just don’t know who you will discover and what you will find out.
 It can be really exciting.

-So, my advice is to just take your time.
-Gather bite-sized chunks of information, work with what you got AND THEN gather more information.
+My advice is to just take your time.
+Gather bite-sized chunks of information, work with what you got, AND THEN gather more information.

 4. When To Conduct Your Research!

 If you have already started to trace your family tree I can’t tell you how exciting it can be to build it upwards and outwards.
 It’s a mammoth task though, so when do you find the time to do it.

 Genealogy is not something that you can do in just 5 minutes or even a weekend for that matter.
 Some people have been doing it for years, even 20-30 years.
 And they’re not even completed their tree.

 No one will ever complete their tree as there is so much information available to you and there are more and more records being uploaded to the Internet all the time.

 If you are like me then you will appreciate a nice quiet area where you can concentrate and work on your research.
 That’s the way that I work.

 It does take a level of concentration and mind work to join the dots.

 You will have plenty of facts in front of you and your job is to make sense of it all.